robotique-udes/rover_documentation/README.md

 # How to write new documentation

 All the documentation is written in markdown files (.md) for simplicity and portability.
-You can edit these file in any text editor but markdown editors are nicer.
+You can edit these files in any text editor but markdown editors are nicer.
 We recommend [obsidian](https://obsidian.md/).

 ## Writing documentation with Obsidian